 - Career Development and Internships can help students explore areas of interest, find internships, perfect resumes and identify potential job opportunities.

 - Paying for college doesn’t have to be a daunting task.
 Educate yourself on the financial aid process, scholarships, grants and student loans.
 The Guide to Federal Student Aid provides a lot of important information.
+To learn more about student employment on campus and review open positions, visit our Student Jobs web page.

 - File the FAFSA as soon after January 1 of the same year for which you are applying for financial aid.
 Here are some tips for filling out the FAFSA.